-In 2013, 120,424 people were treated in hospital emergency rooms after being injured skateboarding.
-More than half of those injured were ages 15 to 24, and more than 34 percent were 14 and younger, according to
+In 2015, 125,145 people were treated in hospital emergency rooms after being injured skateboarding.
+More than half of those injured were ages 14 to 24, and about one-third were between the ages of 5 and 14, according to

 While the number of injuries caused by skateboarding is somewhat high – basketball, bicycling and football rank in the top three, skateboarding comes in eighth – making sure your child has the proper safety gear can make all the difference.

 Newcomers to the sport account for one-third of the injuries.
 But, even experienced skateboarders fall – a lot.
 They most frequently are injured in falls caused by rocks and irregular surfaces.
 Wrists usually get the brunt of the damage with sprains or fractures, but "swellbows," or swollen elbows, also are not uncommon.

 National Safety Council offers some suggestions to help keep skaters safe: